ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 ---

 First up: Dzeng and Haynes, [Type reconstruction for variable-arity procedures](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.40.3560&rep=rep1&type=pdf) (1994, doi: [10.1145/182590.182484](https://doi.org/10.1145/182590.182484)).
 This uses a thing called "infinitary tuples" to handle optional arguments and both uniform and non-uniform variadic functions.
-Practical Variable-Arity Polymorphism lists some limitations:
+PVAP lists some limitations:

 > Most importantly, since their system does not support first-class polymorphic functions, they are unable to type many of the definitions of variable-arity functions, such as *map* or *fold*.
 Additionally, their system requires full type inference to avoid exposing users to the underlying details of row types, ...